 - the inspection process

-- how the inspection was conducted, eg the behaviour of an inspector
+- how the inspection was conducted, for example the behaviour of an inspector

 - the outcome of the inspection, including the report

-Concerns can often be addressed before the report is drafted or published.
+You can often resolve any issues before the report is drafted.

 Read about how Ofsted handles complaints.